ifm/documentation/PDS/PDS/application_notes.md

 :::

 ## getItem
-The `getItem` functionality of PDS is developed to detect the pose of a specific item.
-To achieve this, the PDS requires a depth template of the item it aims to detect.
-A depth template is essentially a reference model of the object, consisting of 3D point cloud data that represents the item from various angles and orientations.
+The `getItem` function of PDS is designed to detect the pose of a given item.
+To do this, PDS needs a template of the item to be detected.
+A template can be understood as a reference model of the object, consisting of point cloud data from one side of the object, representing the shape of the object as seen from different angles.
 This template serves as a basis for comparison during the pose detection process.
+Please note that these templates typically allow for an angular deviation of up to 10° - 15° from the normal vector.

 To detect a custom item, please contact your local ifm support or support.robotics@ifm.com for detailed instructions for this use case.